ozgurgulerx/inference-journal/days/day-008-groq-dc-dimensioning/questions_for_groq.md

 4. What telemetry is available for debugging schedule inefficiency (bubbles/stalls)?
 5. What is the practical granularity of “a replica”: full chip vs partitions?
 6. Are there named numeric modes (e.g., “TruePoint” as described in Groq materials), and what are the exact accumulator/rounding behaviors we should assume for accuracy validation?
+7. Where does the **KV cache** live for representative LLM artifacts (pure on-chip SRAM vs staged vs off-chip memory), and what are the placement constraints as `seq_len` grows?
+8. What is the effective **memory hierarchy** we should model (SRAM tiers, any off-chip DRAM), and what telemetry exists to confirm bandwidth/latency behavior under decode?
+9. For multi-chip artifacts, what is the **communication model on the critical path** per token (what moves across chips, and when)?

 ---